Competitors Research Prompt for ChatGPT o3

 • Surface white-space opportunities and strategic threats.

-• End with prioritized, data-backed recommendations we can act on in the next 3 months.
+• End with prioritised, data-backed recommendations we can act on in the next 3 months.

 ──────────────────────────────────